 The Mayan practice of steam baths is growing ever more popular with visitors to Mexico’s Caribbean coast.
 Many hotels and spas in Tulum, including the Yäan Wellness Center, are reviving the healing steam ceremonies, which are performed in an igloo-shaped structure called a temazcal.

 Tulum has a unique layout, with most hotels and bars clustered along the shoreline.
 It’s a great idea to rent a bike for your stay so you can get around quickly without having to rely on taxis.
-As well as the convenience, Tulum is a very bike-friendly town and cycling through it is a real joy.
+In addition to being convenient, Tulum is a very bike-friendly town, making it a pleasure to explore on two wheels.